zmike808/rtorrent-ps-ch/docs/Manual.rst

     # Selected data size (✇)
     method.set_key = ui.column.render, "900:4:  ✇ ", ((convert.human_size, ((d.selected_size_bytes)) ))

-To disable or override built-in columns or add new ones:
+To disable built-in columns use the same key of the column definition with no command defined.
+To override built-in columns use the same key of the column definition with a new command.
+To add new ones use a new key and a new title in the key that hasn't been used yet, the title *must be unique* accross columns!

+Example:

 .. code-block:: ini